Sharapova can't say what's next after Australian Open loss - WHIZ News

 “I don’t know,” Sharapova said, her head shaking and eyes looking down.
 “I don’t know. … It’s tough for me to tell what’s going to happen in 12 months’ time.”

-Might she try to enter low-level tournaments to try to raise a WTA ranking that once was No. 1, all those years ago, already was only 145th entering play at Melbourne Park — which is why she needed a wild-card invitation to participate — and now will tumble outside of the top 350 following a 6-3, 6-4 loss to Donna Vekic on Tuesday?
+Might she enter low-level tournaments to try to raise a WTA ranking that once was No. 1, all those years ago, already was only 145th entering play at Melbourne Park and now will tumble outside of the top 350 following a 6-3, 6-4 loss to Donna Vekic on Tuesday?

 “I just don’t know,” Sharapova said.
 “I haven’t thought of my schedule moving forward from here yet.”

-After a rainy Day 1 that filled up Tuesday’s schedule with 96 matches, up to seven on some courts, the sun was out and there was plenty of action around the grounds at the first Grand Slam tournament of the decade.
-Joining Sharapova on the way out in early action was three-time major semifinalist Johanna Konta, 2019 French Open semifinal Amanda Anisimova and the 20th-seeded man, Felix Auger-Aliassime.
+After a rainy Day 1 filled up Tuesday’s schedule so much that at least eight matches needed to be postponed until Wednesday, the sun was out and there was plenty of action around the grounds at the first Grand Slam tournament of the decade.
+Joining Sharapova on the way out were three-time major semifinalist Johanna Konta, 2019 French Open semifinalist Amanda Anisimova and the 20th-seeded man, Felix Auger-Aliassime.

-Seeded winners included No. 1 Rafael Nadal, who began his bid to equal Roger Federer’s record of 20 Grand Slam singles titles with a 6-2, 6-3, 6-0 victory over Hugo Dellien, three-time major champion Stan Wawrinka, two-time French Open runner-up Dominic Thiem, No. 12 Fabio Fognini and No. 16 Karen Khachanov.
+Seeded winners included two-time major champion Simona Halep and No. 1 Rafael Nadal, who began his bid to equal Roger Federer’s record of 20 Grand Slam singles titles with a 6-2, 6-3, 6-0 victory over Hugo Dellien.

-Among those slated to play at night: U.S. Open runner-up Daniil Medvedev against 2019 Australian Open quarterfinalist Frances Tiafoe of the U.S., and volatile Australian Nick Kyrgios.
+The man Nadal beat in last year’s U.S. Open final, No. 4 Daniil Medvedev, eliminated 2019 Australian Open quarterfinalist Frances Tiafoe of the U.S. in four sets.
+Also advancing: three-time major champion Stan Wawrinka, two-time French Open runner-up Dominic Thiem, No. 12 Fabio Fognini, No. 16 Karen Khachanov and No. 23 Nick Kyrgios, an Australian who spurred tennis players to contribute funds for wildfire relief efforts — and inspired TV analyst John McEnroe to pony up $1,000 per set Kyrgios wins the rest of the way in the tournament.

 This is the only time in Sharapova’s long career that the 32-year-old Russian has lost in the first round at three consecutive major tournaments.